Categorical absorptions of singularities and degenerations: Crepant categorical resolutions for nodal varieties

-If~$p_* \colon \Db(E) \to \Db(Z)$ is a Verdier localization or a categorical contraction, then~$\pi_* \colon \Db(\tX) \to \Db(X)$ is also a Verdier localization or a categorical contraction, respectively.
-In both cases the category~$\Ker(\pi_*)$ is generated by~$\upeta_*(\Ker(p_*))$. \end{theorem} \begin{proof} Assume that~$p_*$ is a categorical contraction.
-Then conditions of~\cite[Theorem~8.22]{Ef20} (recall the difference in terminology mentioned in Remark~\ref{rem:disclaimer}) are satisfied, so that~$\pi_*$ is also a categorical contraction and~$\Ker(\pi_*)$ is thickly generated by~$\upeta_*(\Ker(p_*))$.
+\begin{proof} Assume that~$p_*$ is a categorical contraction.
+Then the conditions of~\cite[Theorem~8.22]{Ef20} (recall the difference in terminology mentioned in Remark~\ref{rem:disclaimer}) are satisfied, so that~$\pi_*$ is also a categorical contraction and~$\Ker(\pi_*)$ is thickly generated by~$\upeta_*(\Ker(p_*))$.